MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/company-data-conversion.md

 ## Additional upgrade tasks

-You’ll use the following selections from the Additional Tasks window to upgrade your Microsoft Dynamics GP files.
+You’ll use the following selections from the Additional Tasks window to upgrade your [!INCLUDE[prodshort](../includes/prodshort.md)] files.

 -   Re-add or Add sample company data